Gravitational instantons with faster than quadratic curvature decay (I): The construction of holomorphic functions

 \begin{proof} $M$ is asymptotic to a fiberation over $\mathbb{R}^3/\mathbb{Z}_2=\mathbb{R}^3/\mathbf{x}\sim-\mathbf{x}$.
 The function $(x_2+ix_3)^2$ is well defined over $E$.
 The proof of the last theorem will produce a global holomorphic function in ALF-$D_k$ case. \end{proof}

 The existence of global holomorphic function on any ALF-$A_k$ gravitational instanton $M$ can also be proved by the same way.
 Actually, Minerbe had a simpler proof in \cite{MinerbeMultiTaubNUT}.
-It's an essential step in his classification of ALF-$A_k$ instantons.
+It is an essential step in his classification of ALF-$A_k$ instantons.